modl-uclouvain/shg-ml-benchmarks/data/README.md

 # Data on Github

 ## holdout_id_{strategy}_{number}.json
 These files contain the ids for holdout sets to be used in the benchmarking.
 The sampling strategy is written in the file name as well as the number of instances in this set.
 They were obtained via the script ```define_holdout_set.py``` in ```../scripts_raw```.
+IT IS IMPORTANT TO NOTE THAT THEY WERE GENERATED FROM THE "is_unique_here == True" SUBSET OF df_rot_ieee_pmg.

 # OneDrive folder